Skip to main content

 5. Stretch your food budget

-Perhaps the biggest obstacle for eating well is a lack of financial resources, but you don’t have to make trade-offs—like opting for canned food over fresh—in your food budget.
+Perhaps the biggest obstacle for eating well is a lack of financial resources.
+But you don’t have to make trade-offs—like opting for canned food over fresh—in your food budget.
 There are state and federal programs that can help you pay for groceries, including the Supplemental Nutrition Assistance Program (SNAP) and food delivery services like Meals on Wheels.
-SNAP also now covers most grocery delivery programs, like Amazon Fresh.
+SNAP also now covers eligible food items purchased from most online grocery delivery programs, like Amazon Fresh.
 However, they may not cover the delivery fee.
-Visit BenefitsCheckUp.org today to see if you’re eligible.
+Visit BenefitsCheckUp.org to learn more and get help applying to SNAP and other valuable benefits programs.

-Download an infographic to share with the older adults in your life.
+• Download our infographic, "6 Ways to Eat Well as You Get Older," to share with the older adults in your life.